laurenshareshian/laurenshareshian.github.io/_posts/2017-08-16-Gossip-Article-Recommendations-and-Celebrity-Twitter-Sentiment-Analysis.md

 My first objective was to find the hottest celebrity gossip topics of the summer.
 To do this, I scraped TMZ for all 1,507 articles published between June 9th and August 9th, 2017.
 I first tried using Selenium to grab the articles, but after a whole night of scraping and only 500 articles downloaded (due to the crazy slow loading of TMZ pages with all of their advertisements and photos) I realized that curling all of the articles was the way to go.
 It took less than a minute!
 From there, I used BeautifulSoup to collect the relevant text.

-To pull out the most popular topics, I made a sci-kit learn pipeline that implemented TFIDF vectorization (that automatically removed stop words and discarded numbers and punctuation), a Truncated SVD for dimensionality reduction, and normalization.
+To pull out the most popular topics, I made a sci-kit learn pipeline that implemented TFIDF vectorization (and  automatically removed stop words and discarded numbers and punctuation, too), a Truncated SVD for dimensionality reduction, and normalization.
 The ten most prominent topics are below.

 <img src="/images/hottopics.png" width="500"/>